What is imatinib?

 - Because of the potential for serious adverse reactions in nursing infants from imatinib, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-- There are no data in children under 1 year of age.
+- There are no data in children under one year of age.

 - The efficacy of imatinib is similar in older and younger patients.